msalibian/STAT547O/Lecture2.md

 (1979)](https://doi.org/10.1007/BFb0098492) and [Maronna & Yohai
 (1991)](https://doi.org/10.2307/2290400).

-A solution to this problem is to use a bounded loss function \[\rho\] instead.
-This results in a re-descending score function—a score function
+A solution to this problem is to use a re-descending score function—a score function \[\psi(t)\] that is zero for \[|t| > c\] for some
-\[\psi(t)\] that is zero for \[|t| > c\] for some \[c > 0\].
-In addition, note that bounded loss functions are necessarily non-convex, and that the optimization problem that defines these estimators may have several critical points that do not correspond to the global minimum.
-In general, computing these estimators can be challenging, but [Yohai (1987)](https://doi.org/10.1214/aos/1176350366) showed that it is enough to find a local minimum starting from a consistent estimator.
+\[c > 0\].
+This corresponds to a bounded loss function \[\rho\].
+Since bounded loss functions are necessarily non-convex, the optimization problem that defines these estimators is computationally challenging.
+In particular, there may be several critical points (first-order conditions equal to zero) that do not correspond to the global minimum.
+However, [Yohai (1987)](https://doi.org/10.1214/aos/1176350366) showed that it is enough to find a local minimum starting from a consistent estimator.
 This is discussed below in Sections “S-estimators” and “M-estimators with a preliminary scale”.

 ## The issue of scale